-Beyond simply the personal satisfaction that comes with helping others on a daily basis, there is certainly financial satisfaction, as well.
-According to the Bureau of Labor Statistics, the average pay among medical assistants was $35,720 in 2019.
-The top 10% were paid $48,720 or more last year.
+Beyond the reward that comes with helping others on a daily basis, there is also a financial reward.
+According to the Bureau of Labor Statistics, the average pay among medical assistants was $38,190 in 2021.
+The top 10% were paid $48,170 or more last year.

 Not only is the consistent pay a tempting lure, but there’s also the aspect of joining a booming field.
 The demand for medical assistants is skyrocketing.
-In fact, the BLS expects a 23% projected growth rate in employment by 2028.
-That means the field of medical assisting is growing at a rate much faster (nearly 4x) than the average for all occupations.
+In fact, the BLS expects a 18% projected growth rate in employment by 2030.
+That means the field of medical assisting is growing at a rate much faster than the average for all occupations.

 How Much & How Long Is School?

-If you’re interested in a career in the med field, you may have a preconceived idea that earning your necessary certification may take years to obtain, and potentially inheriting a large chunk of debt.
-However, that’s simply not the case when it comes to medical assisting.
+If you’re interested in a career in the medical field, you may have a preconceived idea that schooling will be long and expensive; however, that’s simply not the case when it comes to medical assisting.